MAWanqin2002/LLM_Regression_Testing/README.md

 # Introduction
 Experiment code for the CAIN 2024 short paper [(Why) Is My Prompt Getting Worse?
-Rethinking Regression Testing for Evolving LLM APIs](https://arxiv.org/abs/2311.11123)
+Rethinking Regression Testing for Evolving LLM APIs](https://dl.acm.org/doi/abs/10.1145/3644815.3644950)
-ACM version: In Proceeding.

 ## Dataset
 We use two datasets in this paper